Revisiting maximum-a-posteriori estimation in log-concave models: Introduction

-Ideally $L$ should be chosen carefully based on specific aspects of the problem and application considered.
-This is particularly important for instance in imaging problems that are severely ill-posed or ill-conditioned, where this choice can significantly impact estimation results.
-However, specifying a bespoke loss function for high dimensional problems is not easy, and as a result most methods reported in the literature use default losses and estimators.
+In a purely theoretical Bayesian exercise, $L$ should be chosen based on specific aspects of the problem and application considered.
+This is particularly important in imaging problems that are ill-posed or ill-conditioned, as the choice of $L$ can significantly impact estimation results.
+However, specifying a bespoke loss function for high dimensional problems is not easy.
+Consequently, most methods in the imaging literature use default losses and estimators.

-In particular, Bayesian methods in engineering fields such as imaging have traditionally used the minimum mean squared error (MMSE) estimator, which is given by the posterior mean $\hat{x}_{MMSE} = \int_{\mathbb{R}^n} p(x|y)\,x \textnormal{d}x$.
-This estimator is widely regarded as a gold standard in these fields, in part because of its good empirical performance and favourable theoretical properties, and also perhaps in part because of cultural heritage.
-From Bayesian decision theory, MMSE estimation is optimal with respect to the entire class of quadratic loss functions of the form $L(u,x) = (u-x)^\top Q (u-x)$ with $Q \in \mathbb{R}^{n\times n}$ positive definite \cite{cprbayes}.
-This class provides a second order approximation to any strongly convex loss function, and hence $\hat{x}_{MMSE}$ is also a proxy for other Bayesian estimators.
-Also, the quadratic loss is directly related to the Euclidean squared distance, giving $\hat{x}_{MMSE}$ a clear geometric interpretation.
-In addition, it has been established in \cite{Banerjee:2005} that $\hat{x}_{MMSE}$ is also optimal w.r.t. the second argument of any Bregman divergence (i.e., any loss function of the form $D_h(x,u) = h(x) - h(u) - \nabla h(u)^\top(x-u)$ for a convex function $h \in \mathcal{C}^1$), a more general class of loss functions that includes quadratic losses and that is related to non-Euclidean geometries \cite{amaribook}.
+In particular, Bayesian imaging methods have traditionally used the minimum mean squared error (MMSE) estimator, {given by the posterior mean $\hat{x}_{\text{MMSE}} = \int_{\mathbb{R}^n} p(x|y)\,x \textnormal{d}x$}.
+This estimator is widely regarded as a gold standard in the field, in part because of its good empirical performance and favourable theoretical properties, and also perhaps in part because of cultural heritage. {From Bayesian decision theory, MMSE estimation is optimal with respect to the entire class of Euclidean or Mahalanobis squared distances, given by quadratic loss functions of the form $L(u,x) = (u-x)^\top Q (u-x)$ with $Q \in \mathcal{S}^n_{++}$ (i.e., the set of $n\times n$ positive definite matrices), which includes the popular mean square loss $L(u,x) = \|u-x\|_2^2$ when $Q = I_n$ \cite{cprbayes}}.
+This gives $\hat{x}_{\text{MMSE}}$ a straightforward geometric interpretation.
+Moreover, MSE estimation is optimal w.r.t. a more general class of functions \cite{Banerjee:2005} that provides a second order approximation to any strongly convex loss function; hence $\hat{x}_{\text{MMSE}}$ can act as a universal proxy for other Bayesian estimators in this sense.

-Unfortunately, calculating $\hat{x}_{MMSE}$ in high dimensional models can be very difficult because it requires solving integrals that are often too computationally expensive for the applications considered.
-This has stimulated much research on the topic, from fast Monte Carlo simulation methods to efficient approximations with deterministic algorithms \cite{Pereyra2016}.
-But with ever increasingly large problems and datasets, many applied fields have progressively focused on alternatives to MMSE estimation.
+Unfortunately, calculating $\hat{x}_{\text{MMSE}}$ in high dimensional models can be very difficult because it requires solving integrals that are often too computationally expensive.
+This has stimulated much research on the topic, from fast Monte Carlo simulation methods to efficient approximations with deterministic algorithms \cite{Pereyra2016,durmus2018}.
+But with ever increasingly large problems and datasets, many imaging methods have focused on alternatives to MMSE estimation.